-November 1: MA & PhD in Art History; MEd in Art Education; MS City & Regional Planning; ML.Arch in Landscape Architecture
+November 1: MA & PhD in Art History; MEd in Art Education; Master of Architecture; MS City & Regional Planning; ML.Arch in Landscape Architecture

 Step One – Temple University Application

-All students must complete the Temple University Graduate School application before the program deadline.
-The graduate application allows us to collect essential student information necessary to evaluate all applicants.
+All students must complete the Tyler Graduate application before the program deadline.
+The graduate application allows us to collect essential student information and documents necessary to evaluate all applicants.
 Due to processing time, we recommend completing the Temple application well before the deadline and before submitting transcripts and standardized test scores (if applicable).
 If your program requires a portfolio for admission, you will submit your portfolio at temple.slideroom.com.

 Step Two – Academic Materials